-As mentioned in the previous section, the species was recorded twice (two individuals) in the study area during the observations in May 2021 and June 2021.
+As mentioned in a previous section, the species was recorded twice (two individuals) in the study area during the observations, during the months of May 2021 and June 2021.

-In Europe, the species breeds largely in Russia and Turkey, and mainly in France and Belarus.
+In Europe, the species breeds extensively in Russia and Turkey, and in France and Belarus.

-The population in Europe is estimated at 597,000 - 1,110,000 males exhibiting foraging behavior (1,190,000 - 2,220,000 mature individuals), while in the EU28 the population is estimated at 180,000 - 336,000 males exhibiting foraging behavior (360,000 - 671,000 mature individuals).
-In Greece, the population is estimated at 10,000 - 30,000 individuals, corresponding to 2% of the European population (BirdLife International 2021).
-42% of the European population is found in Russia.
+Its population in Europe is estimated at 597,000 - 1,110,000 males exhibiting spatial behaviour (1,190,000 - 2,220,000 mature individuals), while in EU28 the population is estimated at 180,000 - 336,000 males exhibiting spatial behaviour (360,000 - 671,000 mature individuals).
+In Greece, the population is estimated at 10,000 - 30,000 people, which corresponds to 2% of the European (BirdLife International 2021).
+Forty-two percent of the European population is found in Russia.

-The species is protected by Directive 2009/147/EK (Annex I) and the Bern Convention (Annex II) and is classified as Least Concern (LC) according to the Greek Red Data Book in Greece and the IUCN at European level (BirdLife International 2021).
-It is also classified by BirdLife International as a SPEC 3 species of European conservation concern (BirdLife International 2017).
+The species is protected by Directive 2009/147/EC (Annex I) and the Bern Convention (Annex II).
+According to the Greek Red Book in Greece and IUCN at European level, the species is not classified as a threat category (LC) (BirdLife International 2021).
+It is also classified in the SPEC category of three species of European interest for their protection by Birdlife International (BirdLife International 2017).

-The species nests on ground with sparse or no vegetation, often on well-drained soils (Cramp 1985).
-It uses mainly dry, open areas with scattered trees and shrubs, woodland, and forest (especially clearings), recently reforested areas and new forest plantations.
-It also uses areas of steppe, scrub, sparsely wooded or rocky slopes and dunes.
-Breeds between late May and August.
-It usually lays one or two eggs.
-It feeds on insects caught in the air.
-It hunts in open areas with scattered trees and shrubs and in clearings, along wooded paths, in gardens and orchards, in wetlands, in meadows and fields, around pastures and in standing water.
-The species is migratory and winters mainly in southern and eastern Africa.
+The species nests in soil with sparse or no vegetation, often in well-drained soils (Cramp 1985).
+It uses dry, open areas, with scattered trees and shrubs, forests, and woodlands (especially clearings), newly wooded areas and new forest plantations.
+It also uses areas with steppes, shrubs, sparse wooded or stony mountain slopes and sand dunes.
+It breeds between the end of May and August.
+It usually lays one to two eggs.
+It feeds on insects that it catches in the air.
+It hunts in open areas with scattered trees and shrubs and in clearings, along woodlands, in gardens and orchards, in wetlands, in meadows and fields, around pastures and in stagnant water.
+The species is migratory and winters in southern and eastern Africa.

-Threats listed on the IUCN red list are a reduction in insect availability due to pesticide use (Tucker and Heath 1994) and habitat loss or degradation generally caused by intensive grazing and the conversion of such habitats to agricultural land, vineyards, and urban areas.
-Disturbance from recreational activities and mortality from collision with passing vehicles may also contribute to population declines (Tucker and Heath

-1994).
-The species has many predators, especially on eggs and offsprings, including ravens (Corvus corax), magpies (Pica pica), jays (Garrulus glandarius), nocturnal predators, hedgehogs (Erinaceus europaeus), weasels (Mustela nivalis) and domestic dogs.
+The threats listed in the IUCN red list are reduced insect availability due to pesticide use (Tucker and Heath 1994) and habitat loss or degradation caused by intensive grazing and conversion of such habitats to agricultural land, vineyards, and urban areas.
+Disturbance from recreational activities and deaths from collisions with passing vehicles may also contribute to population decline of the species (Tucker and Heath 1994).
+The species has many predators, especially in eggs and chicks, such as: Common Raven (Corvus corax), Eurasian Magpie (Pica pica), Eurasian Jay (Garrulus glandarius), nocturnal predators, Hedgehogs (Erinaceus europaeus), Least weasel (Mustela nivalis) and domestic dogs.
 Also, climate change may change the geographic distribution of the species in the future (Tucker and Heath 1994).

-The recommended conservation actions, according to the IUCN, are as follows:
+The proposed conservation actions, according to the IUCN, are as follows:

-- Preserve and enhance existing forest habitats. - Continue work to restore research sites, including those in planted forests, to avoid fragmentation and increase spatial connectivity. - > Develop agri-environmental programs to help provide foraging habitat. - Reduce disturbance from visitors and develop urban areas close to important breeding sites.
+- Conservation and enhancement of existing forest habitats. - Undertake further work to restore heathers, including those found in planted forests, to prevent fragmentation and increase spatial connectivity. - Development of agri-environmental programs that will help provide foraging habitats. - Reduction of disturbance due to visitors and development of urban areas near important breeding areas of the species.

-Of all the threats listed, the installation of the proposed WPP is not expected to have a significant impact on the species.
-No increased concentrations of the species have been observed.
-Based on the above and the fact that the species is directly associated with vegetation and soil and flies at a relatively low altitude, the significance of the impact on the species from the installation of the WPP is negligible.
+Of all the recorded threats, the installation of the studied WPP will not cause any serious impact on the species.
+No increased concentrations of the species were observed.
+Based on the above and the fact that the species is related to vegetation and soil and flies at a low altitude, the significance of the impact on the species from the installation of the WPP is considered negligible.

-It is not possible to provide a record of the species' activity using kernel density algorithms (more than two records are required).
+It is not possible to record the activity of the species using Kernal density algorithms (more than two recordings are required).